codexa/firetext/README.md

 # Firetext
 ## About
-Firetext is a word processor for Firefox OS <a href="https://marketplace.firefox.com/app/firetext">available on the Firefox Marketplace</a>.
+Firetext is a word processor for Firefox OS [available on the Firefox Marketplace](https://marketplace.firefox.com/app/firetext).
 Firetext currently supports html and plain text files (more will be added later).

 You can run Firetext on a Firefox OS device, on a [Firefox OS simulator](https://ftp.mozilla.org/pub/mozilla.org/labs/fxos-simulator/), or on the Firefox App Manager/WebIDE.